 Is it harder to lose weight the second time?

 If you’ve failed at diets many times, you may have experienced a time when you followed a particular diet and actually lost some weight and fell off the bandwagon.
-When you tried the same diet again, you didn’t lose at all.
+When you tried the same diet a second time, you didn’t lose at all.

 This is why it is so important to listen to your body and yourself and choose a diet that makes you feel happy and satisfied.